David Burrage, Ph.D.

 Dr. Burrage lives in Florida with his wife and four children.
 His wife teaches first grade at a local elementary school.
 As a family they enjoy school-related activities, soccer, t-ball, watching movies, and traditional archery.

-Doctorate in Exceptional Education
+Master's in Exceptional Student Education

 Bachelor's in Elementary Education